Celebrate Disability Pride Month with ACM

 Time: 11 AM - 12 PM EST

 Description: The ever-changing landscape of technology, the computing industry, and resulting societal impacts carry great potential for persons with disabilities.
-Join the ACM DEI Council as it hosts a panel on July 10, 2024 at 11 AM EST, titled "Accessibility in Computing: Trends, Challenges and Opportunities."
-Panelists will explore a range of topics about the current trends in accessibility in computing and how the industry is incorporating inclusive designs to meet diverse needs.
-Panelists will also discuss the gaps in accessibility that technology companies and others should address to create a more inclusive digital space.
-The panel will be moderated by Dr. Stephanie Ludi.
-Panelists featured will be: Drs.
+On July 10, 2024 at 11 AM EST, the ACM DEI Council hosted a panel titled, "Accessibility in Computing: Trends, Challenges and Opportunities."
+Panelists explored a range of topics about the current trends in accessibility in computing and how the industry is incorporating inclusive designs to meet diverse needs.
+Panelists disucssed the gaps in accessibility that technology companies and how others should address creating a more inclusive digital space.
+The panel was moderated by Dr. Stephanie Ludi.
+Panelists featured were: Drs.
 Rua Williams, Shaun Kane, and Raja Kushalnagar.

 Moderator